 - 3.1.
-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018) and its successor document Working Together to Safeguard Children (2023), at the point this is published, and the Governance Handbook.
-We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners. - 3.2.
-This policy is also based on the following legislation and guidance documents: - Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils; - The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least 1 person conducting an interview to be trained in safer recruitment techniques;
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2024) and Working Together to Safeguard Children (2023), , and the Governance Handbook.
+We comply with this guidance and the arrangements agreed and published by our three local safeguarding partners. - 3.2.
+This policy is also based on the following legislation or guidance documents: - Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils; - The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least 1 person conducting an interview to be trained in safer recruitment techniques;

 - Part 3 of the schedule to the Education (Independent School Standards) Regulations 2014, which places a duty on academies and independent schools to safeguard and promote the welfare of pupils at the school; - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children; - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18; - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM; - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children; - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children; - Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism; - The Human Rights Act 1998, which explains that being subjected to harassment, violence and/or abuse, including that of a sexual nature, may breach any or all of the rights which apply to individuals under the European Convention on Human Rights (ECHR); - The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
 This means our governors and Headteacher should carefully consider how they are supporting their pupils with regard to these characteristics.
 The Act allows our school to take positive action to deal with particular disadvantages affecting pupils (where we can show it's proportionate).
 This includes making reasonable adjustments for disabled pupils.
 For example, it could include taking positive action to support girls where there's evidence that they're being disproportionately subjected to sexual violence or harassment; - The Public Sector Equality Duty (PSED), which explains that we must have due regard to eliminating unlawful discrimination, harassment and victimisation.
 The PSED helps us to focus on key issues of concern and how to improve pupil outcomes.
-Some pupils may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination. - Keeping children safe during community activities, after-school clubs and tuition: non-statutory guidance for providers running out-of-school settings
+Some pupils may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination.